|43.13-2B||AFS-300||Acceptable Methods, Techniques, and Practices - Aircraft Alterations||03-03-2008|

 |43-4A||AFS-340||Large AC] Corrosion Control for Aircraft Summarizes current available data regarding identification and treatment of corrosive attack on aircraft structure and engine materials.
 SN 050-007-01044-3.||07-25-1991|

 |43-9C||AFS-340||Maintenance Records Describes methods, procedures and practices determined to be acceptable for showing compliance with the general aviation maintenance record-making and record-keeping requirements of Title 14 of the Code of Federal Regulations (14 CFR) parts 43 and 91.
 This material is issued for guidance and outlines several methods of compliance with the regulations.||06-08-1998|

 Maintenance of Emergency Evacuations Systems for Aircraft Operating Under Part 121

-Provides information and guidance for the maintenance of emergency evacuation systems (EES) used on aircraft operating under the provisions of Title 14 of the Code of Federal Regulations (14 CFR) part 121.
+This advisory circular (AC) provides information and guidance for the maintenance of emergency evacuation systems (EES) used on aircraft operating under the provisions of Title 14 of the Code of Federal Regulations (14 CFR) part 121.
 Additionally, this AC discusses the responsibilities and means of compliance for the air carrier and persons performing maintenance.
 EES include components of all aircraft slide-equipped exits affecting the emergency egress function (e.g., slides, slide/rafts, exit doors, exit door or hatch mechanisms, exit door or hatch opening assist mechanisms, tail cone release mechanisms, arm/disarm mechanisms, slide activation mechanisms, electronic slide monitoring systems, and slide-to-airframe attachments).

 This advisory circular (AC) provides information and guidance on developing procedures for part marking and part re-marking when performing maintenance, alteration, and fabrication, including the fabrication of owner- or operator-produced parts.